etsy/Sahale/README.md

 We added a new FlowTracker module, `flowtracker-gcp`, which adds a new FlowTracker subclass, `GoogleAuthFlowTracker`.
 This subclass adds `Authorization` headers to its requests to Sahale server, passing OAuth bearer tokens generated from Google service accounts.
 This class is meant to be used with a Sahale server running in an environment employing service-to-service authentication via, for example, Google App Engine.

+There were no data model or other incompatibility changes in this release.

 ### Upgrade to 1.1.0

 There were no data model or other incompatibility changes, but Sahale jar is now built with Scala 2.11 and published as `flowtracker_2.11`.

 ### Upgrade to 1.0.0

 There were no data model or other incompatibility changes, but the `flowtracker` JAR is now being published to Maven Central.
 It is no longer required to manually build this JAR; see the above instructions for its use and configuration.

 ### Upgrade from 0.7 to 0.8

 The data model has changed.
 Please recreate your backing MySQL tables using the script in `src/main/sql` before using the new client jar or restarting the NodeJS app.
 The old tables and data will remain, the new tables will be suffixed with `_new` unless you opt to alias them.
 No additional change is required.

 ### Upgrade from 0.5 to 0.6

 Mark incompatible changes between older and newer versions of Scala/Scalding.
 If your org still uses older versions of Scala/Scalding, please see [this](https://github.com/etsy/Sahale/commit/238794f33ba17326a156c396f3dc1dede2b0c743) commit.
 All other changes and feature upgrades in the 0.6 line will work as expected with this commit reverted and your own choice of versions applied to the `pom.xml`.